scarletcs/typespec/website/src/content/docs/docs/language-basics/directives.md

 ## #deprecated

-The deprecated directive allows marking a node and through it its type as deprecated.
+The deprecated directive allows marking a node (and through it, its type) as deprecated.
 It takes a single argument which is the deprecation message.

 ```tsp
 #deprecated "Use NewUser instead"